-The Certificate in General Studies is open to all interested individuals, but it is intended for student attending university for the first time.
+The Certificate in General Studies is open to all interested individuals, but it is intended for students attending university for the first time.
 It is anticipated that Certificate students may proceed on to a degree program, transferring all appropriate Certificate credit(s).

-Open to all interested individuals, the Certificate in General has no specific academic prerequisites for students enrolled in a part-time basis, only a desire and willingness on the part of the student to engage in university-level education.
+Open to all interested individuals, the Certificate in General Studies has no specific academic prerequisites for students enrolled on a part-time basis, only a desire and willingness on the part of the student to engage in university-level education.
 Applicants applying to the Certificate in General Studies for a full-time study should consult with the Faculty of Arts before an admission decision will be made.